Devil (2010 film): Plot

-A narrator (later revealed to be Ramirez) relates a story about his childhood, where his mother would explain to him and his siblings the circumstances that surround the Devil roaming the Earth, searching for the souls of unrepentant people to take to Hell.
+A narrator (later revealed to be Ramirez) relates a story (a fictional Mexican folklore) about his childhood, where his mother would explain to him and his siblings the circumstances that surround the Devil roaming the Earth, searching for the souls of unrepentant people to take to Hell.
 A man jumps to his death from a Philadelphia skyscraper, leaving a suicide note about the Devil's approaching presence.

-Shortly thereafter, an elevator in the same skyscraper becomes stuck with five people inside: a temporary security guard, a mechanic/former Marine, a mattress salesman, a young woman, and an old woman.
+Shortly thereafter, an elevator in the same skyscraper becomes stuck with five people inside: a temporary security guard, a mechanic/Marine veteran, a mattress salesman, a young woman, and an old woman.
 While a repairman attempts to fix the elevator, one of the security guards, Ramirez, watching through the security camera, sees a face on the monitor he believes is the Devil while the lights flicker, but his partner Lustig doubts it.
 When the lights return, the young woman has a bite mark on her back and the salesman has blood on his hands.
 Detective Bowden, who was investigating the earlier suicide and grappling with the death of his wife and son from a hit-and-run five years earlier, is called to the scene.

 The lights go out again; when they return, the mattress salesman's jugular vein is impaled with a broken mirror shard, killing him and rendering the elevator a crime scene.
 The passengers begin to suspect each other, while the security guards monitoring through the camera talk to them one-way via the speaker, as they cannot hear the passengers.
 As the group argues, the repairman falls to his death on top of the elevator, terrifying the occupants.
-Ramirez unsuccessfully tries to convince the detectives that this could be "the Devil's Meeting.”
+Ramirez unsuccessfully tries to convince the detectives that this could be "the Devil's Meeting".
 An unknown woman attempts to enter the building but is barred, and she goes around to the back.

 Bowden and his partner use the sign-in sheet and elevator camera to identify the group.
 The temporary guard is identified as Benjamin "Ben" Larson, who has a criminal record of assault and beating someone into a coma; the mattress salesman is Vince McCormick, who lost many people their assets through a Ponzi scheme; the young woman is Sarah Caraway, who is married to a rich man and plans on leaving him after stealing his money, as she has done before; the elderly old woman is identified as Jane Kowski, who was caught on the lobby security camera stealing a woman's wallet.
 The mechanic cannot be identified due to him not signing in and leaving a bag in the lobby bathroom, making him the main suspect.
 When the lights flicker again, the older woman is seen hanging from the ceiling by her neck via a light cable.